 How to Feed Your Baby: The Right Equipment

-As the video mentioned, having the right tools for feeding is essential.
+Having the right tools for feeding is essential.
 It’s best to use a small, flat, plastic (or rubber-tipped) spoon so that your baby can easily suck food from it.
 And plastic bowls are best to start with; there’s always a chance your munchkin will get his hands on it!
 Remember, if you choose plastic utensils and dishes, make sure they’re BPA-free.)
-Finally, as the video points out, it’s necessary to have plenty of bibs (and consider water-proof ones) on hand, as they’re going to get dirty fast!
+Finally, it’s necessary to have plenty of bibs (and consider water-proof ones) on hand, as they’re going to get dirty fast!

 How to Feed Your Baby: Quantities and Kinds of Food